qLibc

 Note

-If newmem flag is set, returned data will be malloced and should be deallocated by user.
-Otherwise returned pointer will point internal data buffer directly and should not be de-allocated by user.
-In thread-safe mode, always set newmem flag as true to make sure it works in race condition situation.
+If newmem is set, the returned data is newly allocated and must be freed by the caller.
+Otherwise, the returned pointer refers to the internal data buffer and must not be freed.
+In thread-safe mode, always set newmem to true to avoid race-condition issues.

 ◆ qlisttbl_getstr()